-The conference will be held in the town of Chania, an historic, beautiful town in the island of Crete in Greece.
-It is a place where 5,000+ years of recorded history and an environment of unique beauty.
-The conference venue, the Minoa Palace Resort in Chania in the island of Crete combines a beautiful summer resort directly on a beautiful sandy beach, with State of the Art conference facilities that will ensure an excellent blend of technical and social activities.
+The conference will be held in the town of Chania, a historic destination on the island of Crete in Greece.
+It is a place with 5,000+ years of recorded history and an environment of unique beauty.
+The conference venue, the Minoa Palace Resort, combines a beautiful summer resort directly on a scenic sandy beach, with state of the art conference facilities that will ensure an excellent blend of technical and social activities.

 Blend in the Old City

 Stroll along the esplanade and by the old port and find yourself lost into the network of old city alleys

 The beach of Balos, ranked 35th among the 100 World’s best beaches, is by itself a worthy reason to visit Chania.
 The Falasarna beach and the Elafonisi peninsula lying at the west coast of Crete also attract millions of sea-lovers each year.

 At palio limani don’t miss the ‘Monastiri’, a favourite hangout of the locals famous for its delicious Cretan mezes.
 Try some of the famous traditional dishes.

 Moving towards the east bound of the city, at the hidden neighborhood of Tambakaria, the cuisine of ‘Thalassino Ageri’ will certainly surprise you.
 Very fresh fish and inspired kitchen served by the sea, are promising an unforgettable evening.
 Romance seekers may choose the impressive restaurants with lovely terraces overlooking the old-port and the Venetian lighthouse.

 For those preferring to stick around the conference venue, we recommend walking to “Symposium” for an exceptional dining experience.